amberstar/State/README.md

 ## Structs
 Entities are structs by default.

-To create a struct in the modeler:

-1. Create an Entity, give it a name, and set a class name in the property inspector.
+1. Create an entity, give it a name, and set a class name in the property inspector.
 2. Create attributes, and relationships as required.

 ## Enums
-The following types of enums are supported:
-* enums
-* raw value enums
-* enums with cases that have associated values

-To create an enum in the modeler:

 1. Add the key `State.Enum` and the value `YES` to an entity in the user info area of the inspector to specify an entity as an enum.
 2. Add attributes to create cases for the enum.
 The name of the attribute becomes the name of the case.

 ### Associated values
-To specify the associated value type of an enum case:

 *  Add the key `State.Type` to the user info section of the inspector for the attribute and specify the type in the value field.

 *-or-*